openlab-at-city-tech/openlab/wp-content/plugins/google-document-embedder/readme.txt

 There are several ways you can insert a supported document, depending on your preference:

 * Manually enter the shortcode (explained below).
-* Upload a supported file type from a page or post, and from the Media Library, click the "Insert" button.
+* Click the "Add Media" button to upload or select a file from your media library, and ensure the "Link To" setting in Attachment Display Settings is set to "Media File."
+Then click "Insert into post."
 * Use the Google Doc Embedder button in the Visual editor to insert the `[gview]` shortcode.
 * Paste the URL into the HTML editor, select it, and click the "GDE" quicktag button (HTML/Text editor).